fabje223/bat2dat/README.md

 so that other potentiostats can be easly integrated into the existing structure.
 For this tool to work metadata has to be provided.

+> **Note** The script was derived from standard in-house cycling
+> protocols of full cell and half cell configurations.
+Standard tests
+> include repeating rest-charge-rest-discharge cycles.
+The cycling rate
+> can be different in different cycles.
+Cycling protocols are frequently
+> very individual experiments to a specific cell configuration and
+> setup.
+> Although the functions to this package have been written in a general
+> manner and with this challenge in mind,
+> the results of any processed data should be carefully checked, for
+> example against the data viewer options in the proprietary software of
+> the respective potentiostat manufacturers.

 ## Installation

 bat2dat is based on R programming language.
 To install R and the